fearandesire/Pluto-Betting-Bot/README.md

 ## :dart: About

 Pluto is a full-fledged betting bot with a strong focus on simplicity.
 Users are able to securely place NFL Bets and particpate in the online betting scene without using real-life currency.
 Pluto utilizies an API _([the-odds-api](the-odds-api.com/))_ & secure SQL Databases to ensure that we consistently deliver accurate odds as well as smooth, worry-free redemption of bets.

-## :sparkles: Current Roadmap

-Progress will be reflected in the Change Log.
-Finished milestones will be removed from this list.

-- Parlay Bets
-- Handle Ties
-- Odds for the day, not just the week
+Pluto also features the ability to auto-create and delete game channels for the matchups of the week.

 ## Statistics:

 Pluto will capture usage statistics for the following commands:

-🚧 TBD - Under Construction 🚧

 ## :rocket: Technologies